 Chief Legal Officer and General Counsel

-Mary McGillicuddy is an experienced health care attorney who serves as the health system's Chief Legal Officer and General Counsel.
-Mary first joined Lee Memorial Health System in 1996, when Cape Coral Hospital became part of the health system.
-After serving five years as System Counsel, she returned to private practice, joining Jim Humphrey to provide representation to the health system Board of Directors.
-She returned to Lee Memorial Health System in 2002 to serve as Senior System Counsel and assumed her current position in 2005.
+Mary McGillicuddy is an experienced health care attorney who serves as the health system's chief legal officer and general counsel.
+Mary first joined Lee Memorial Health System in 1996.
+After serving as system counsel, she returned to private practice to provide representation to health care professionals and organizations, including the health system Board of Directors.
+She rejoined Lee Memorial Health System in 2002 to serve as senior counsel and assumed her current role in 2005.

-The health system's internal Risk Management Program is integrated in the health system patient safety evaluation system and includes an incident reporting data system, investigation and analysis of adverse incidents, the development of risk reduction measures, incident disclosure, mandatory state and federal reporting, analysis of patient grievances, education and orientation.
+The health system's internal Risk Management Program is integrated in the health system patient safety evaluation system and includes an incident reporting data system, investigation and analysis of adverse incidents, the development of risk reduction measures, state and federal reporting, analysis of patient grievances, and education.

 Mary represented health care organizations and professionals in transactional and operational health law matters in private practice with two well-respected Florida based law firms.
-Prior to attending law school, Mary served in an administrative capacity at Southwest Florida Regional Medical Center.
-Early in her professional career, Mary gained insight into the federal legislative process as a legislative assistant in a Congressional office on Capital Hill.
+Prior to attending law school, Mary served in a hospital administrative capacity.
+Early in her professional career, Mary gained insight into the federal legislative process as a legislative assistant in a Congressional office on Capitol Hill.

-Mary received a Juris Doctorate degree, with honors, from Stetson University College of Law in 1995; a Bachelor of Arts degree in Criminal Justice, magna cum laude, from the University of South Florida; and an associate degree, with honors, from Edison State College.
+Mary earned a Juris Doctorate, with honors, from Stetson University College of Law, Deland, Fla. in 1995; a Bachelor of Arts in Criminal Justice, magna cum laude, from the University of South Florida, Tampa, Fla.; and an associate degree, with honors, from Edison State College, Fort Myers, Fla.

-Mary is a member of The Florida Bar, the American Health Lawyers Association, and the Florida Academy of Healthcare Attorneys, and is licensed in Florida as a Health Care Risk Manager.
+Mary is a member of The Florida Bar and the American Health Lawyers Association, and is licensed in Florida as a health care risk manager.